About Us

 What We Are Doing to Regenerate Our Land

-The land of Anchor Ranch Farm had previously been farmed in conventional cereal grains for over thirty years.
+Anchor Ranch Farm had previously been farmed in conventional cereal grains for over thirty years.
 The people who farmed it took good care of it but nevertheless the soils were much depleted of organic matter.
-Field edges were rife with invasive blackberry thicket, ox-eye daisy, and other invasive plants.
 Thomas Creek flows past the farm, so there is a real risk that any agricultural chemicals used could run off into the local watershed.
-We choose to use natural animal behavior to help us revitalize the soil and combat invasive weeds.
+We choose to use natural animal behavior to help us revitalize the soil.
 With no chemical spraying, we don’t risk endangering the local watershed.
-With no mechanical tilling, we don’t lose any more precious topsoil to runoff in the rainy season.
+With no mechanical tilling, we lose less topsoil to runoff in the rainy season.
 Over time, animal manure helps build soil fertility as we convert conventional cropland to no-spray grazing pasture.
 Perhaps future generations at Anchor Ranch Farm will choose to go back to plowing and planting crops and thus make use of our investment in building healthy, natural soil today.
 We’re investing for the future; our investment is in healthy, natural soil and a healthy, natural farm ecology.

 Our animals live outdoors all day every day, except for poultry chicks which live in a heated brooder for a few weeks until their feathers grow out enough to spend the night outdoors.
 We do not use a barn for the livestock.
-Our sows and piglets have 3-sided shelters but normally choose to sleep in the woods; our lambs are born outdoors on the spring grass.
-We don’t confine the pigs or sheep other than temporarily (such as to load them onto a livestock trailer for travel), and our pastured poultry flocks all free range every day.
-(By “confine” we mean “keep in an unnaturally small, restricted space”, obviously we have fences to keep the animals from wandering off and causing a car crash on the highway.)
-Our rams are kept in a separate enclosure out of breeding season; during this time they have plenty of space to move around but they are not rotationally grazed.
-All the ewes and lambs are rotationally grazed year round.
+Our forest-pastured sows and piglets have 3-sided shelters but normally choose to sleep in the woods; our lambs are born outdoors on the spring grass and live on the pasture their whole lives.
+Our chickens, once they are old enough, free range every day in the pasture and we move their coops regularly to fresh grass.

 Many people mistakenly believe that regenerative agriculture is a “newfangled” and unproven concept.
 This is the opposite of the truth.
-In fact, agribusiness agriculture was forced on farmers starting in the mid-20th century, has never been tried before, and has no proven track record.
-Every bit of “progress” made by modern agribusiness methods has been an unmitigated disaster, from the wanton waste of resources needed to bring in a crop, to the poisoning of soil and water, to the soul-destroying jobs and dependence on welfare which have replaced honest farm labor.
-Nothing about regenerative agriculture is at all new; it is simply a return to the traditional methods of farming used by different peoples all over the world for millennia.
-These traditional practices, formed from knowledge gained by generations of people successfully improving land over centuries, continue to work just as well today as they did in the past.
+In fact, “Big Ag” agricultural methods were forced on American farmers starting in the mid-20th century, have never been tried before, and have no proven track record of success.
+Every bit of industrial agriculture “progress” has been an unmitigated disaster, from the wanton waste of resources needed to bring in a crop, to the poisoning of soil and water, to the soul-destroying jobs and dependence on welfare which have replaced honest farm labor.
+Nothing about regenerative agriculture is at all new; it is simply a return to traditional farming methods used for hundreds if not thousands of years.
+Combined with prudent use of modern technologies working in service to a holistic agriculture system, these traditional farming practices work even better today than in the past.

 We Sell Directly to the Community of People and Families who Directly Support our Farm and Eat our Food